BlameTroi/Troyisms/README.txt

                           partially know.
 Some overlap here with the booking-it.txt file.

+rg-cheat.md            -- How to ripgrep.

 schemes.scm            -- My notes on working with Scheme as I go through
                           several books on Lisp/Scheme programming.
 It's a different way of seeing things.

+hx-cheat.md            -- Helix notes in progress.

+lldbref.md             -- a list of common LLDB commands.